krzbanas/aRtsy/README.md

 #### Fractal flames

 This function implements the Fractal Flame algorithm described in [this article](https://flam3.com/flame_draves.pdf) by Scott Draves and Erik Reckase.
 It iterates a set of randomly determined function systems following one or multiple specific variations to determine a set of points.
-You can specify which variations from the article to include in the flame, whether to blend the variations using a weight or to pick a single variation for each iteration, whether to apply a post transformation and whether to apply a final transformation (optionally including an additional posttransformation).
+You can specify which variations from the article to include in the flame, what type of symmetry to include, whether to blend the variations using weights or to pick a single variation for each iteration, whether to apply a post transformation and whether to apply a final transformation (optionally including an additional posttransformation).
 The final image can either be based on a the origin of the attractors or on the log density of the hit count of each pixel (for a more rigid look).

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/flames/2022-10-06.png' width='30%'>